 Table 15.
-Device support: Communications controllers

--

-Device Support notes

-3745 Must be dedicated to a virtual machine as a supported device.
+Device support: Communications controllers Note: Current z/VM releases are 7.4 and 7.3.
+Device Current z/VM release support Support notes 3745 All Must be dedicated to a virtual machine as a supported device.
 Must be defined as a 3705, unless you are using dynamic system configuration.